fortmarek/personal-website/content/blog/conditional-platform-rendering.md

 In short, we read the platform from the user agent and then hide the appropriate element based on the platform.
 This was a quick and easy solution which worked well!

 However, at some point, we had the need to start using a `LiveView`.
-Hiding element in `<script>` in a `LiveView` _won't work_ as it's not given that the elements are not present when the script runs.
-We could hide the elements after a given timeout, but that leads to layout shifts, which is not what we wanted.
+Hiding element in `<script>` in a `LiveView` _won't work_ as it's not given that the elements are present when the script runs.
+We could hide the elements after a given timeout, but that leads to content flashing.

 ## Using Phoenix Hooks

 Ok, when `<script>` doesn't cut it, we need to turn to Phoenix JS primitives.
 This actually felt like a great use case for [Phoenix hooks](https://hexdocs.pm/phoenix_live_view/js-interop.html#client-hooks-via-phx-hook).
-We could define a `PlatformSpecificVisibility` hook to conditionally render the HTML components – and because the hook would be run when the component mounts, we no longer would have to depend on the timeouts.
+We could define a `PlatformSpecificVisibility` hook to conditionally render the HTML components – and because the hook would be run when the component mounts, we no longer would have to depend on timeouts.

 The hook could be implemented as such:
 ```javascript